 A component is built of a spatial representation which determines the value of the elements at any location within the bounds of the component, and a time function, which defines a time based scale factor that applies to the elements at any given time.
 Together they determine the values of the deformation for that component at the specified time and location.

-The spatial representation may be defined by points on a regular grid aligned with latitude and longitude, or by a triangulated irregular network TIN, or by a nested group.
-A nested group is an ordered list of grid and/or TIN representations, from which the first one that applies at a location defines the values of the elements at that location.
+The spatial representation may be defined by points on a regular grid aligned with latitude and longitude or by a nested grid.
+A nested grid is an ordered list of grid and representations, from which the first one that applies at a location defines the values of the elements at that location.

 The time function can be one of a velocity, step, ramp, or exponential decay.